 Who you climb with is as important as the climb.
 If I’m going to be spending a lot of time with someone – an emotional time – I want to enjoy being with them and bouncing off them and sharing my experiences with them, and it was all of those things.

 Do you know anyone who's climbed new routes in Tibet?
 That’s because it’s difficult to get a permit, and it’s adventuring into the unknown, and it requires imagination.
-Paul drove past this range eight years ago with Mick Fowler; it was covered in cloud, but it caught his eye.
+Paul actually drove past this range eight years ago with Mick Fowler.
 It's a 1,000 mile-long outer range that's not connected to the Himalayas.

 We didn’t know that the buttress we climbed existed before we saw it.
 Paul had seen some shadows on Google Earth, that was all.
 We had permission for the whole range, and were originally going to go for this big arete, but then we stumbled across this face and without speaking to each other chose the same line.

 Everything about the mountain oozed quality.
 A 7,000m peak.
 An unclimbed face.
 The shape of the face.
 The line.
 The style.
 Grandes Jorasses Colton-Mac-style iced-up runnels and big wild cinematic situations.
 And the higher you got, the more you could see the second largest lake in the whole of Tibet.

 Paul didn’t tell me till after we arrived that the area has a shaky reputation for weather though.
 We were watching the air lifting off this huge lake and coming from nowhere to hit the mountain range with all this humidity.
 You couldn’t gauge the weather.
 But it would be rough for an hour usually and – maybe we were fooling ourselves – but the line seemed pretty safe and we’d just hope that it would pass.

 WATCH: Nick Bullock – The Mindless Finish on BMC TV